krajasekhar015/k8-resources/readme.md

 - We have three services
     - **Cluster IP:**
         - It is default.
 Cluster IP only for internal pod to pod communication but cannot access in internet
+        - Here, services defines that which pod should select using labels
+        - If service wants to attach to pod, it uses labels
+        - It is recommended to give as many as labels possible that creates the uniqueness
+        - When service is getting created, it will search all the available pods and the service get attached to the pod where defined lables are mentioned/matched

       ![alt text](images/k8-service.drawio.svg)

         - Here, annotations pod wants to connect to labels pod through service.
 It hit request to kubernetes service and service hit request to lables pod.

         - Here, Service can act as DNS to pod and Load-balancer as well

         Example: